WhackRock/docs/WHITEPAPER.md

 ### 10.2 Ecosystem Expansion

-The protocol aims to become the standard infrastructure for AI-managed investments across DeFi.
-Strategic partnerships with AI developers, integration with major DeFi protocols, and educational initiatives will drive adoption.
+The protocol aims to become the standard infrastructure for agentic investments across DeFi.
+Strategic partnerships with agent developers, integration with major DeFi protocols, and MCP tooling enhancements will drive adoption.
 As regulatory frameworks develop, WhackRock will adapt to enable compliant institutional participation while maintaining decentralization

 ---

 ## 11. Conclusion

-WhackRock Protocol creates a new paradigm for investment management where AI agents operate sophisticated strategies within secure, transparent smart contracts.
+WhackRock Protocol creates a new paradigm for investment management where agents operate sophisticated strategies using MCP tooling within secure, transparent smart contracts.
 The WROCK token captures value from this revolution through direct fee distribution, ecosystem participation requirements, and network effects that compound with growth.

 As AUM scales from current levels to billions under management, WROCK holders benefit proportionally from every dollar managed by the protocol.
 The combination of immediate fee distribution, future token-gating, and points-based rewards creates multiple value accrual mechanisms that align with long-term protocol success.

-By solving the trust problem in AI-managed investments, WhackRock enables a future where anyone can access sophisticated investment strategies previously reserved for institutions, while token holders capture the value created by this democratization of finance
+By solving the trust problem in agentic investments, WhackRock enables a future where anyone can access sophisticated MCP-powered strategies previously reserved for institutions, while token holders capture the value created by this democratization of finance

 ---